 Time to understand a feature30-60 min5-10 min

 The entire modernization took about 3 weeks (part-time).
 Without Claude Code, I estimate it would have taken 8-10 weeks.
-The key wasn’t that Claude was fast — it’s that it could do the mechanical parts (dependency updates, pattern-based replacements, extract-and-delegate) with perfect consistency while I focused on the architectural decisions.
+The key wasn’t that Claude was fast.
+It’s that it could do the mechanical parts (dependency updates, pattern-based replacements, extract-and-delegate) with perfect consistency while I focused on the architectural decisions.
+That division of labor — AI handles mechanical execution, human handles judgment — is the practical foundation of harness engineering for Claude Code, where the system around the model enforces constraints so the model can operate reliably at scale.

 If you’re facing a legacy codebase, here’s the approach that worked: